PratikshaPandaPKP/Examining-Shared-Interest-Groups/README.md

 **Additional Context:**

-The analysis was completed in March 2024 during the fourth semester of my MS in Data Science program as an assignment.
+The analysis was completed in March 2024 during the fourth semester of my MS in Data Science program as an assignment, reflecting a pivotal moment in my academic journey.
+It not only underscored my adeptness in handling real-world datasets but also highlighted my capability to navigate the intricacies of sentiment analysis using advanced machine learning techniques.
+Through meticulous data preprocessing, thoughtful model selection, and rigorous evaluation, I demonstrated a holistic understanding of the data science pipeline.
+This assignment provided me with invaluable hands-on experience, equipping me with the practical skills essential for tackling complex data challenges in the future.